ERIGrid2/riasc/docs/design/provisioning.md

 ### Security considerations

-Having embedded devices in a securely guarded lab-environment automatically executing code fetched from a remote repository is undoubltedly a security risk which needs to be mitigated.
+Having embedded devices in a securely guarded lab-environment automatically executing code fetched from a remote repository is undoubtedly a security risk which needs to be mitigated.
 Hence, the `ansible-pull` command checks the fetch Git commit for an embedded PGP signature which is verified against a static white-list of PGP keys of the cluster operator.

 ## Further Reading